stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 That’s a pretty tall order for a first generation device that even Amazon Prime customers can’t purchase for another 3-4 months; however Amazon touts this thing as a device that will continue to get smarter and smarter, so save for the hardware modifications, these aren’t unreasonable requests.

 # The final verdict
-I really like our Echo despite the occasional hiccup.
+I really like our Echo despite the occasional hiccup here and there.
 It does duplicate the features of other devices, but it also trumps other devices in many ways.
 After all, I’m not going to use Siri in the shower and Echo sound quality is far superior to my iPhone.

 The Echo is a fine gadget and does all things advertised.
 Given time and a couple of strong cloud updates, the Echo will become more useful and a better value.
 Part of the fun of Echo ownership is learning what new features Amazon adds.

 If you are considering an Echo purchase, you have to ask yourself, “Are the Echo features worth $200?”
 That’s a personal question you have to answer yourself.
 If you have $200 burning a hole in your pocket, probably.
 It's a fun device and you could spend much more on other gadgets that do less.
 If you can grab an Echo at the limited time Amazon Prime rate of $99, I highly recommend a purchase.
 No matter how much you spend on the Echo, you will only be satisfied if you force yourself to use it on a regular basis, which we have done.
-Ours is used everyday due to; location, location, location!
+Ours is used everyday due to; location, location, location! **{Update: April 26th, 2015}** With the addition of home automation features to control WeMo and Philips Hue devices, the Echo has become the brains of our home automation system.
+If you use these devices, you will soon be hooked on the use of the Echo to control them.

-More updates are on the way and we should probably look at the Echo again in a year.
+<s>More updates are on the way and we should probably look at the Echo again in a year.
 It might be fun to make a now-versus-then comparison.
-Until then, drop your comments and questions below.
+Until then, drop your comments and questions below.</s> I will update this post as Amazon adds new features (as has already been done).
+Be sure to check back occassionaly and look review the udpates list at the top of the post.
+Over time, this post will surely be the definitive guide to the Amazon Echo. **{End Update}**